Saving lives through a better hiring strategy

 “We simply cannot make mistakes, as a patient is on the operating room table and the surgeon is reliant upon our team to ensure we’re prepared for the surgery,” said Jean-Paul Gentleman, agency owner at Gentleman Orthopedic.
 “The need for attention to detail [and] the ability to articulate information quickly, clearly, and under duress occur daily.”

-How Gentleman used PI to hire the right behavioral fits
+How Gentleman used data to hire the right behavioral fits

-In order to identify the right people for the job, Gentleman turned to The Predictive Index.
+In order to identify the right people for the job, Gentleman sought out a Talent Optimization specialist.
 After years of experience, he knew he could train a team of skilled technical consultants.
 But getting the best people in the door wasn’t down to a science—and identifying high-potential employees in a timely and cost-effective way remained elusive.

 “[Technical consulting] is a fast-paced, high-stress career, and it’s not for everyone,” says Gentleman.
-“So The Predictive Index has been vital in aiding me in assembling a team of technical consultants who have similar personalities and mental abilities.”
+“So SLCG has been vital in aiding me in assembling a team of technical consultants who have similar personalities and mental abilities.”

-But implementing PI within the organization wasn’t seamless.
+But implementing the solution within the organization wasn’t seamless.
 Gentleman was skeptical at first—until he and his highest-performing employees took the PI Behavioral Assessment.
 The data showed high-performing employees share certain qualities that make them well-suited for the job.

 From that point forward, he began using the PI Behavioral Assessment for all candidates, only hiring those who display the qualities he identified that result in successful employees.